 The decision to use a breast prosthesis is very personal.
 It’s based on your feelings, needs, and lifestyle.
 You may choose to always wear a prosthesis.
 Or you may choose to wear one while you’re deciding about or waiting for breast reconstruction surgery.
 It’s your choice whether or not to use a breast prosthesis or have reconstructive surgery.
 You’re free to change your mind.

-After breast cancer surgery you may choose to use a transitional (temporary) prosthesis.
-This is a soft light-form, also referred to as a fluffy or foamy, that you can secure inside your clothes or wear inside your bra.
-A transitional prosthesis is often used for the first 8 to 12 weeks after surgery until your incision is well healed, or when you can be fitted for a long-term (permanent) prosthesis.
+A temporary (transitional) prosthesis is a soft light-form (fluffy or foamy) that you can secure inside your clothes or wear inside your bra.
+People often use these for the first 8 to 12 weeks after surgery until their incision is well healed.
+At that time you can be fitted for a long-term (permanent) prosthesis.
 You may be able to get a transitional prosthesis for free.
 Talk to your healthcare team about where to get one.

-You may choose to use a breast prosthesis long-term if you’ve had a mastectomy without breast reconstruction.
-A prosthesis is designed to look, weigh, and move like a natural breast.
-This prosthesis is made from silicone, foam, or other materials.
+A permanent prosthesis is an option for people who have had a mastectomy without breast reconstruction.
+Permanent prostheses are made from silicone, foam, or other materials.
 Some prostheses temporarily stick to the skin on the chest.
 Others are worn in a regular bra or a mastectomy bra.

-If you’ve had your breast removed, Alberta Aids to Daily Living (AADL) may pay for part of your prosthesis.
-Contact a Home Health Care vendor of your choice for an appointment.
-They will help you find out if you can get assistance through AADL, Blue Cross, or other private health insurance providers to cover some or all of the cost of your prosthesis.
-Contact your insurance provider for details.
+- If you’ve had a mastectomy, Alberta Aids to Daily Living (AADL) may pay for part of your prosthesis.
+Contact a Home Healthcare vendor of your choice for an appointment.
+They will help you find out if you can get assistance through AADL, Blue Cross, or other private health insurance providers.
+Some or all of the cost of your prosthesis may be covered.
+You may also contact your insurance provider and ask.